83. 6 Unexpected ways on how to nail your next job interview (Executive presence part 2)

 Many job seekers feel anxious while constantly anticipating the day of the interview.
 The interview comes and goes in a blur, and although you answered all the questions, you can't help but feel that things didn't go well.
-But then, you don't hear back for a long time, and because these days it's very hard to get feedback, you really don’t know what went wrong.
+But then, you don't hear back for a long time, and because these days it's very hard to get feedback, you don’t know what went wrong.

 Could this be you?

-Preparing answers for questions is great, but there are other things that you can prepare for, which also affects the outcome of the interview.
+Preparing answers for questions is great, but there are other things that you can prepare for, which also affect the outcome of the interview.
 Unfortunately, many people overlook preparing for these other dimensions of your presentation, which the panel is also assessing.

 In this new episode (83) of The Job Hunting Podcast, I share six dimensions you need to prepare to showcase executive presence during a job interview.
 This is part 2 of the executive presence series and how it can impact your job interview.
 So make sure to listen to part 1, which is episode 82 of The Job Hunting Podcast.